-The first time I visited Brussels I fell in love with it; the sights, the sounds, the smells and the cities uncanny ability to reignite those feelings around every corner.
+The first time I visited Brussels I fell in love with it; the sights, the sounds, the smells, and the city’s uncanny ability to reignite those feelings around every corner.

 From the minute I stepped out of the Central Station all those years ago, I knew I would be back.
-Without surprise, Brussels was added into our itinerary as a last minute inclusion during our summer travels in Europe.
+Without surprise, Brussels was added to our itinerary as a last-minute inclusion during our summer travels in Europe.

 When I first found out that we could squeeze it into our schedule I phoned my best friend, whom I traveled with the Brussels the first time, and exclaimed my excitement that I would be returning.